Methodology

 How often are scores updated?

-Scores are updated daily using end-of-day price and volume data.
+Scores are updated daily using end-of-day price, volume, and fundamental data.
 The scoring pipeline runs after market close, so scores reflect the most recent full trading day.

 Why might a stock score change suddenly?